 Did you know there are 55 days left until September? (not that I’m counting!!)

-We’re one week into the summer holidays and how many of you are already dealing with fed-up and bored children?
+So, we’re one week into the summer holidays and how many of you are dealing with fed-up and bored children already?

-If you’re tearing out your hair trying to think of things to keep your precious little people entertained, Mumbreakable has put together a list of 55 different activities that will hopefully get you, and your children, through the rest of the summer with your sanity intact.
+If you’re tearing your hair trying to think of things to keep your precious little people entertained, Mumbreakable has put together a list of 55 different activities that will hopefully get you through the rest of the summer with your sanity intact.

 LIGHTWORK NI, located in Antrim, provides Light Up Kids workshops which have been created by an educational psychologist, child trauma specialist, teacher and children’s group facilitator.